JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ktor-sqldelight.md

 ## Build an SDK

-Your iOS and Android applications will communicate with the SpaceX API through the shared module, which will provide a public class, `SpaceXSDK`.
+Your iOS and Android applications will communicate with the space API through the shared module, which will provide a public class, `SpaceSDK`.

-1. In the common source set `sharedLogic/src/commonMain/kotlin`, in the `com.jetbrains.spacetutorial` package, create the `SpaceXSDK` class.
+1. In the common source set `sharedLogic/src/commonMain/kotlin`, in the `com.jetbrains.spacetutorial` package, create the `SpaceSDK` class.
-   This class will be the facade for the `Database` and `SpaceXApi` classes.
+   This class will be the facade for the `Database` and `SpaceApi` classes.

    To create a `Database` class instance, provide a `DatabaseDriverFactory` instance: